qcuaeh/molalignlib/README.md

 Building
 ========

-Run `./build` without arguments to build the program in double precision with optimizations enabled.
-The program will be created in the *bin* directory.
-Moreover the script accepts the following options:
+Run `./build` without arguments to build the program in double precision with all optimizations enabled.
+The script accepts the following options to build the library instead of the program or to change the optimization level and the numeric precision:

-### Build type
+### Library type (-l)

+&ensp; static : Build the static library
-&ensp; -program : Build the program (default).
+&ensp; shared : Build the shared library
-&ensp; -library : Build the python library.
+&ensp; python : Build the python library.

-### Optimization level
+### Optimization level (-o)

-&ensp; -optimized : Enable all optimizations (default).
+&ensp; fast : Enable all optimizations (default).
-&ensp; -debug : Enable debugging and disable optimizations.
+&ensp; debug : Enable debugging and disable optimizations.

-### Numeric precision
+### Real number precision (-r)

-&ensp; -single : Use single precision.
+&ensp; single : Use single precision.
-&ensp; -double : Use double precision (default).
+&ensp; double : Use double precision (default).

-### Miscellaneous
+### Quick recompile (-q)

-&ensp; -recompile : Recompile all source files.
+The program and libraries will be created in the *bin* directory.

 Running the program
 ===================